tsackton/taelgar/_MoC/Templates and Scripts/Metadata Spec.md

 	type: home or away
 	start: the start date of this whereabout line
 	end: the end date of this whereabouts line
-	format: a formatter for this whereabouts line - see formatting below for details }
+	formatSpecifier: a formatter for this whereabouts line - see formatting below for details
+	format: an alias for formatSpecifier
+	wOrigin: a replacement format string if this whereabout is used as an origin
+	wHome: a replacement format string if this whereabout is used as a current home
+	wPastHome: a replacement format string if this whereabout is used as a past home
+	wCurrent: a replacement format string if this whereabout is used as a current location
+	wPast: a replacement format string if this whereabout is used as a past current location,
+	wLastKnown: a replacement format string if this whereabout is used as a last known }
 ```